Hans Janmaat: Politics

 After graduating, Janmaat held part-time positions as a teacher of civics.
 He also ran a one-man consultancy for small businesses.

-In 1972, he joined the Catholic People's Party (KVP).
+In 1972, he joined the socially conservative Catholic People's Party (KVP).
 He also worked in several commissions for the Democratic Socialists '70 (DS'70) party.
 Despite his efforts, he was not considered suitable for a front line position because of his capriciousness and tendency to go against the grain.

 In the 1970s, he became more interested in the emerging issue of immigration as large numbers of foreign workers came to the Netherlands.
-His increasingly radical stance lead to a break with the KVP as well as DS'70.
+His increasingly radical stance against immigration lead to a break with the KVP as well as DS'70.

 Hans Janmaat on the Binnenhof with protesters on 16 September 1982.

 Hans Janmaat in the House of Representatives on 17 May 1984.

 In 1980, he read an article in Vrij Nederland which drew his attention to the recently founded extreme-right Centre Party (CP).
 After several interviews, he joined the party as its seventh member.
 Starting as a publicity worker, he would rapidly rise to be the party's top and was its lijsttrekker (top candidate) for the 1982 elections.
 The party won a single seat in the House of Representatives, which went to Janmaat.
 Other political parties largely ignored and ostracized him.